ranjitklive/Capstone-CloudDevOps/README.md

     `kubectl apply -f blue-green-service.json`

-    You can see how each POD is updated to the green version incrementally
+    We can see how each POD is updated to the green version incrementally

----